Lyon House has been in continuous use as a school boarding house since 1912.

 In 1910, the School Governors purchased from the Digby Estate a plot of land in Richmond Road known as ‘Sherrin’s Field’ for the purpose of building a new boarding house.
 In January 1911, R.T.
 Milford was appointed Housemaster of the new boarding house which was then still being built.
 While Milford awaited the completion of the new house he set up a temporary boarding house with four boarders in Gainsborough House in South Street, Sherborne.

 The new boarding house, named after former Headmaster Ralph Lyon (1795-1856), was opened on 25 January 1912 with sixteen boarders.
 The building cost £6836.9.7, including £620 for the land.
 Lyon House shares the distinction with School House of having been constructed solely for educational purposes.
 Later additions to the premises include the ‘sweat house’ (1936), the Ross Room and first floor Reading Room (1969/1970), additional studies above the sweat house (1974), and the Boissier wing (2006).
-In 1940, the boys dug a 150 feet trench topped with 1,000 sand bags in the garden.
+In 1940, the boys dug a 150 feet trench topped with 1,000 sandbags in the garden for use as an air raid shelter.
 The Garden of Remembrance was built in 1946 and designed by the architect Oswald Brakspear, a former Lyon House boy.

 The Lyon House Loving Cup was presented to the house by A.H.
 Trelawny-Ross in memory of Old Boys killed in the First World War.
 It was made by Harman & Lambert and is a replica of one which Sir Nicholas Bacon as Lord Chancellor had made in 1574.